Charles Yu: Personal life

 Yu was raised in a Taiwanese American family.
 His parents had emigrated to the United States from Taiwan.
 He mentioned that besides drawing from his own life in writing Interior Chinatown, he also knew that he wanted to write about this certain experience of his parents as immigrants, during which time his kids were also growing up.

-Yu graduated from the University of California, Berkeley, in 1997, majoring and receiving a Bachelor of Arts in molecular and cellular biology and a minor in creative writing, where he "wrote poetry, not fiction" and also "took several poetry workshops with people like Thom Gunn and Ishmael Reed".
+Yu graduated from the University of California, Berkeley, with a Bachelor of Arts in molecular biology and cellular biology in 1997.
+As an undergraduate, he minored in creative writing, and "wrote poetry, not fiction".
+He also "took several poetry workshops with people like Thom Gunn and Ishmael Reed".

 He obtained his Juris Doctor from Columbia Law School.
 He has worked as an associate at Sullivan & Cromwell, as a corporate attorney in Bryan Cave, became the Director of Business Affairs at Digital Domain and worked as an associate general counsel at Belkin International, before finally becoming a full-time fiction and TV writer.

 He lives near Irvine, California with his wife, Michelle Jue and their two children, Sophia and Dylan.
 His brother is the actor and TV writer Kelvin Yu.